2Kelvin/state/README.md

 - to import the useState hook (from react) at a the top of the file in order to use it in a project
 - that when you use state, you're basically telling React that you want your component to remember something
 - that one component can have as many state variables (state) as you want
+- that state is private to each component.
+If you render it in two places, each copy gets its own state. i.e. each component stores and updates its state separately from the other components

+REMEMBER: We use state when we want our component to remember some information between renders